How to Grow Foxglove from Seed Step by step!

 When to collect Foxglove seeds

-Here is the Foxglove plant stalk filled with seeds ready to be collected.
+Here is a Foxglove plant stalk filled with seeds ready to be collected.

 The foxglove flowers have completed blooming and the lower seed pods are drying and splitting open.